-The following graph compares the performance of our common stock for the periods indicated with the performance of the NASDAQ Composite Index and NASDAQ Electronic Components Index.
-The graph assumes \$100 invested on the last day of our fiscal year 2017, in our common stock, the NASDAQ Composite Index and NASDAQ Electronic Components Index.
+The graph assumes \$100 invested on the last day of our fiscal year 2018, in our common stock, the NASDAQ Composite Index, NASDAQ Electronic Components Index and the Russell Microcap Technology Index.
 Total return indices reflect reinvestment of dividends at the closing stock prices at the date of the dividend declaration.